KasparEtter/ef1p/pages/email/email.md

 opted to encode a [newline](https://en.wikipedia.org/wiki/Newline) as a sequence of both CR and LF, other operating systems, such as [Linux](https://en.wikipedia.org/wiki/Linux) and [macOS](https://en.wikipedia.org/wiki/MacOS), use only LF to encode a newline.
-As you can imagine, this caused a lot of [interoperability issues](https://en.wikipedia.org/wiki/Newline#Issues_with_different_newline_formats).
+As you can imagine, this causes a lot of [interoperability issues](https://en.wikipedia.org/wiki/Newline#Issues_with_different_newline_formats).
 Both [SMTP](https://tools.ietf.org/html/rfc5321#section-2.3.8)
 and the [message format](https://tools.ietf.org/html/rfc5322#section-2.1) require that lines end with both CR and LF.